samlothen/QRALib/README.rst

 help to understand and verify the model or simplify and prioritize factors that affect the model the least and most, respectively.

-QRACLib implements three different Sensitivity Analysis methods: - Tornado Chart - Method of Morris - Sobol’s indices
+QRALib implements three different Sensitivity Analysis methods: - Tornado Chart - Method of Morris - Sobol’s indices

 Tornado Chart